-Here are some common ways to track exercise programs for older adults.
+Here are some common ways to track exercise for seniors.

 - Cardiovascular health – In most cases, lowering the resting heart rate and the body mass index (BMI) are key performance indicators of a heart health program.
 A lower heart rate signifies the body is working less to pump blood, preserving the heart and arteries for longer periods of time.
 Having an appropriate body mass index ensures that the body is better able to fight off disease.
 A good body fat ratio also ensures that the joints are not overtaxed by having to carry extra weight, among many other benefits.